New announcement. Learn more

 How to keep mobile and supple as you get older

-Start gently and slowly build up.
+3) Start gently and slowly build up.
 Some days you may only manage a couple of minutes and do your favourites, but at least you have not missed a day.
-Over time you might start to enjoy them so much you go to ten minutes or even twenty minutes on the weekend and really feel the benefits.
+Over time you might start to enjoy them so much you go to ten minutes or even thirty minutes on the weekend and really feel the benefits.
 Adding in a weekly class in Pilates or yoga with a qualified and experienced teacher is also very beneficial to support the daily practice and correct any technique issues you may have.

 "If you can allocate the small amount of time and make a commitment to yourself to do it daily, I promise you that keeping mobile as you age, IS possible!"